afinawalton/unfreeze-seattle/README.md

 ## Learning Goals
 - Create a full-stack application using a combination of past programming concepts and new technologies
-- Learn to use Node.js, Express.js, and MySQL together to build a back-end - Learn to pull and display data from external databases (geocoding API and Yelp API)
+- Learn to use Node.js, Express.js, and PostgreSQL together to build a back-end - Learn to pull and display data from external databases (geocoding API and Yelp API)
 - Integrate CSS (with Sass) and React to implement front-end
 - Understand the process of building a social networking application from scratch